 If you're recording with a computer, there are hundreds of software plug-ins that can emulate the sound of an array of guitar and amplifier combinations in a variety of ambient settings.
 But in the end, speaker emulators simply can't push the air and do what a speaker does.
-Even in the most basic situations, if you put an instruFOCUS THE ENERGY ment through a 10- or 12-inch cabinet, it will make a significant difference in the tonality of the instrument as compared to going direct from a rack mount effects processor or a computer plug-in.
+Even in the most basic situations, if you put an instrument through a 10" or 12" cabinet, it will make a significant difference in the tonality of the instrument as compared to going directly from a rack-mount effects processor or a computer plug-in.